hackclub/hackclub/workshops/Tkinter/README.md

 command=lambda:fun1(random.choice(quotelist))
 ```

 This represents the action to take after clicking the button.
 We can make a function run when clicking on the button using command= function.
-If you dont use Lambda here then the function will run immediately when you run the code.
-You dont want to go to the quote suddenly when you run the code right? .
-So inorder to prevent that we use lambda .Then comes the function you want to execute.
+If you don't use Lambda here then the function will run immediately when you run the code.
+You don't want to go to the quote suddenly when you run the code right?
+So to prevent that we use lambda.
+Then comes the function you want to execute.
 Here we are calling a function fun1()and passing the parameter.
 Here the parameter is the random quote.
 We need to pick a random quote from our quote list we assigned above for that we use random function .choice (quotelist).

 ```python
 window.mainloop()